egumasa/engagement-annotation-project/docs/2_Spans/VERB_gp.md

-## General principles on Verbal group
+## General principles on verbal groups

-NEW in version 2
-{: .label .label-green}

 When an engagement meaning is realized by a verb phrase, you will put a tag on the entire verb phrase (including Auxiliary + negation + lexical verbs + particles).
 One exception to note is when a [modal auxiliary](#modal-verbs) is in the verb phrase.
 In such cases, we will treat the modal verb separately from the verb phrase.